reimund/Save-Panel/readme.txt

 Photoshop CS 6 / CC
 -------------------

-1. Rename 'cs cc/savepanel-1.0.4.zxp' to have a .zip extension.
+1. Rename 'CS CC/savepanel-1.0.4.zxp' to have a .zip extension.
 2. Unzip the file.
 3. Copy the Save Panel directory (residing in the "panels/cs6" directory) to
    <Photoshop>/Plug-ins/Panels.